The string of pearls and the string of tears are beautiful succulent plants that look quite similar.

 Be sure to place the light 10-12 inches away from the light to avoid scorching the leaves.

 - Use a sheer curtain or drape in the window to prevent direct sunlight.

-- You would most likely want to hang the plant rather than keep it on the floor to make the most of its trailing stems.
+- You would likely want to hang the plant rather than keep it on the floor to make the most of its trailing stems.

 2. Watering Requirements

-Since these plants are adapted to the arid climatic condition, it surprisingly does well in low water conditions.
+Since these plants are adapted to arid climatic condition, it surprisingly does well in low water conditions.

 They can store water in their thick, fleshy leaves that help them sustain without water for a long period.